MILL PLAIN CHILDREN'S VILLAGE DAY SCHOOL

 THE FOLLOWING SYMPTOMS INDICATE THAT A CHILD SHOULD STAY HOME OR WILL BE SENT HOME AND NEEDS TO STAY THERE FOR A MINIMUM OF 24 HOURS AFTER THE SYMPTOMS SUBSIDE WITHOUT MEDICATION:

-If a child Is sent home with a temperature of 100 degrees or over
+If a child Is sent home with a temperature of 100.5 degrees or higher;

 If they have diarrhea; vomiting; a skin rash of an unknown origin;